Zelnorm

 - Treatment of chronic idiopathic constipation in people less than 65 years of age.
 Chronic constipation is constipation lasting at least six months.
 Idiopathic constipation means constipation not due to other diseases or drugs.

-(Click Zelnorm Uses for more information on what Zelnorm is used for, including possible off-label uses.)
+(Click Zelnorm Uses for more information on what the medication is used for, including possible off-label uses.)